Everything you love about Jason Bourne is in this installment. But little else is added.

 A decade after the Operation Blackbriar incident, Jason Bourne has largely recovered from amnesia and is making a living by taking part in savage fighting bouts.
 He is then contacted by Nicky Parsons, who has discovered new evidence about Jason’s recruitment into Treadstone and his father’s role in the programme.
 Following Parson’s leads, Bourne uncovers more evidence, some of which confirming his father’s key role in his recruitment.
 At the same time, he comes across a new conspiracy involving the current CIA director.
 If successful, this scheme would provide the CIA with unprecedented real-time mass surveillance capabilities.

 There was a lot of hype when The Bourne Identity (2002) was released.
 Viewers and critics were crazy over so many things about it.
 For example, Jason’s fighting style, which supposed encapsulates both efficiency and instant delivery.
 And then there was the other kind of hype, as in flaming, and practically all of these revolved around the complete removal of the Jackal, the other signature character from Robert Ludlum’s original series.
 With it being almost ten years since The Bourne Ultimatum (2007), these are mostly forgotten.
 What’s remembered is only that the Bourne Trilogy was a box office success, on top of establishing Matt Damon’s worth as an action star.

-And so Jason Bourne (2016) is of course an unabashed attempt to milk more money from the aging franchise.
+And so Jason Bourne (2016) is, of course, an unabashed attempt to milk more money from the aging franchise.
 In the name of giving Bourne fans more of what they loved and cheered for.

-Quirky PS: Many travel guides speak of “walking purposefully” while vacationing, so as to discourage scammers and muggers.
+Useful PS: Many travel guides speak of “walking purposefully” while vacationing, so as to discourage scammers and muggers.
 This movie is a great tutorial on how to do that.

 Check out my other snappy movie reviews!